pymc-devs/pytensor/README.rst

 .. code-block:: python

-  import aesara
+  import pytensor
-  from aesara import tensor as at
+  from pytensor import tensor as at

   # Declare two symbolic floating-point scalars
   a = at.dscalar("a")